Geely: Qianjiang Motorcycle

 Qianjiang Motorcycle is one of the largest manufacturers of two-wheeled vehicles in China.
 Since September 2016, the majority shareholding (29.8%) of the company has been controlled by the Geely Group.
 The vehicles are sold under four brands: QJiang, QJMotor, Benelli, Keeway Motors and KSR Moto.

 Benelli

 Benelli is a subsidiary that produces motorcycles and scooters.
 Design, development and marketing activities are carried out at the Benelli QJ headquarters in Pesaro, Italy, with production occurring in Wenling, China, for sale globally.

 Geely Ming Industrial/Jiming

 Zhejiang Geely Ming Industrial Co., Ltd., common known as Geely Ming, or GM Motor, is a motorcycle manufacturer subsidiary founded in 1995 with registered office in Zhejiang province.

 The vehicles are sold under two brands: Jiming and Geely Motorcycle.

 Autonomous driving system

-Qianli Haohan
+G-ASD (Qianli Haohan)

 In 2025, Geely launched its unified intelligent driving solution—"Qianli Haohan"—announcing that all future models under the group will be equipped with the system.
 Depending on the levels, it offers varying levels of automated navigation and automated parking capabilities.
+It was renamed to G-ASD (Geely Afari Smart Driving, Qianli Haohan) since 2026.